superuser-blog/superuser/superuser_hugo/content/posts/2017-05-26-hbase-dead-regionserver.md

 1434184 No GCs detected
 ```

 So according to these lines, something paused the JVM and it was not able to send hart-beat to zookeeper.
 The node there in zookeeper expired and the HBase Master marked it as dead regionserver.
-They also have given a <a href="//hbase.apache.org/book.html#trouble.rs.runtime.zkexpired" target="_blank" rel="noopener noreferrer">link</a> in log line which points out to a solution.
+They also have given a [link](https://hbase.apache.org/book.html#trouble.rs.runtime.zkexpired) in log line which points out to a solution.
 Go ahead and have a look at it.
 So basically it says these could be the reasons behind:

   * Not enough RAM while running large imports.
   * Swap partition enabled